GSA/digitalgov.gov/content/events/2019/09/2019-09-05-plain-language-summit.md

 **NOTE:** In-person tickets are limited and going quickly, so sign-up fast!

 _Questions about this event or future events?
 Send them to [digitalgovu@gsa.gov](mailto:digitalgovu@gsa.gov)._

 Our team will send a reminder email prior to the event that includes your link to join the video.

 ---

-_This event will be held over [Zoom](https://www.zoom.us/) (see the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions)).
-You can [download Zoom Client for Meetings](https://zoom.us/download#client&#95;4meeting) to install the Zoom web browser client beforehand._
+_This event will be held and recorded over [Zoom](https://www.zoom.us/).
+Make sure you install the [Zoom Client ](https://zoom.us/download#client&#95;4meeting) beforehand.
+(See the Zoom [computer and device requirements](https://support.zoom.us/hc/en-us/articles/201362023-System-Requirements-for-PC-Mac-and-Linux), and [FAQs](https://support.zoom.us/hc/en-us/sections/200277708-Frequently-Asked-Questions))_